Skip to main content

 • if the family/individual refuses the offer the local authority will consider whether the reasons for refusal are reasonable and meet the criteria (detailed later in policy)

-• if they accept the reasons for refusal in the review, the next accommodation offer will count as the ‘first accommodation offer’ and the original offer will not count towards the total number of offers
+• if the local authority accepts the reasons for refusal in the review, the next accommodation offer will count as the ‘first accommodation offer’ and the original offer will not count towards the total number of offers

 • if the local authority does not accept the grounds for refusal, or the first accommodation offer is ignored (ie no reply is received to the offer), this will result in a move to the second accommodation offer stage